 Philmont homeowners already have access to at least some sources of financial support for rehabilitating their homes including federal historic preservation tax credits made available as a result of Philmont's recent designation as a historic district.
+PBI Inc has successfully secured funds to rehabilitate older residential buildings and maintain them as affordable units.
 In addition to its code enforcement regulations, the Village also has created a Vacant Property Registry and Rental Property Registry that each have the potential to be used to more proactively improve building conditions.